systembolaget/Physical-computing-LED-lighting-tutorial-5a-COB-LED-light-with-joystick-colour-and-dimming-control/README.md

-# Physical computing LED lighting tutorial - LED luminaire with joystick colour temperature control
+# Physical computing LED lighting tutorial - LEDs with joystick colour temperature and dimming control

-Driving two high-CRI COB LEDs and dimming/mixing their different CCTs with a joystick interface
+Warm.
+Cold.
+Bright.
+Dark.
+Memory function.
+How to drive two high-CRI COB LEDs and dim/mix their different CCTs with a joystick interface and Arduino

 ### Result